Faber Drive

 Faber Drive is a Canadian pop punk band from Mission, British Columbia, formed in 2004.
 The band consists of lead vocalist Dave Faber, lead guitarist Nate Cavalli, bass guitarist Bailey Jacobsen, and drummer Seamus O'Neill.
 Their biggest influences are U2, The Police, Def Leppard, Jimmy Eat World, Stryper, and Winger.
 They have toured with bands such as Hedley, Stereos, and Metro Station.
 They have been nominated for a Juno Award and had multiple hit songs across the world including "Tongue Tied", "Second Chance", "You & I Tonight", and "When I'm With You", the band have played alongside some of Canada's most successful acts such as Marianas Trench, Simple Plan, Brian Melo, and Nickelback.

-Biography

-In 2005, the band released a limited-edition three-song EP under the band name "Faber" but, due to legal issues with a large corporation of the same name, its name was changed to Faber Drive.
-Also in 2005, Faber Drive won Fox Seeds, the band competition of Vancouver radio station CFOX-FM.
-They were then discovered by Chad Kroeger of Nickelback, who signed the band to his 604 Records label.
-Faber Drive released their debut album Seven Second Surgery on May 1, 2007, which was followed by the release of four singles.
+History

+2004–2006: Early years and Faber EP

+The band originated in 2004, in Mission, British Columbia, first under the name "Faber".
+Prior to forming the band, lead singer Dave Faber worked as a private music teacher, giving guitar and drum lessons.
+After three years of instruction, he decided to form the band, first recruiting drummer Ray "Red" Bull, one of his first drum students, before adding lead guitarist David Hinsley and bassist Jeremy "Krikkit" Liddle to complete the lineup.
+In 2005, the group competed in Fox Seeds, the band competition of Vancouver radio station CFOX-FM, where they submitted the song "Sex and Love" on the day of the deadline.
+Faber recalled almost giving up as he felt they were "not good enough," stating, "I actually got back in my car and pulled away.
+Then I decided to go back, so I turned the car around and I got up in the office just before it closed and handed in the disc."
+They ultimately won the competition.
+They also released a demo tape which caught the attention of Nickelback's producer Joey Moi and songwriter Brian Howes.
+Through their connections with Nickelback and Howes, who co-wrote songs for the band Hinder, they got into contract with Hinder's manager, Kevin Zaruk, and opened for some of Nickelback's Canadian tour dates.
+This also led to the band being signed by Chad Kroeger to his 604 Records label in May 2006.